open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ## Requirements

-Requirements are listed below for the major components of the OpenTelemetry using the terminology outlined above.
+Requirements are listed below for the major components of the OpenTelemetry SDK using the terminology outlined above.

 The data flow diagram above is meant as an abstraction, for understanding how the standard component names used in this document